dealingwith/daniel-industries/_posts/2002-12-23-Fairness-part-I.md

 ### the email:

-subject: This is Priceless - Explains A Lot
+_Subject: This is Priceless - Explains A Lot_

 > Some articles say it better than I can...